plainenough/david/docs/STANDARDS.md

 - Use tools like [Swagger](https://swagger.io/) or [Redoc](https://redoc.ly/) to create interactive API documentation.
 - Ensure your API documentation is up-to-date and includes examples of requests and responses.

-Following these best practices will help you build robust, efficient, and maintainable Python APIs that are a pleasure to use and develop further.